ExpediaGroup/styx/CONTRIBUTING.md

 extension API as small and lean (and therefore stable) as possible.

 ### Styx-Support

-**styx-test-api** - A test API for Styx plugin and extension developers.
-Allows a Styx server to be started in desired configurations for testing extensions.
-This API is intended for external consumption and therefore should be stable, with an emphasis on ensuring backwards compatibility.

 **Styx-api-testsupport** - Test helper classes for testing styx components.
 It depends on **styx-api** so the test helpers have the full Styx API at